RobTillaart/I2C_LCD/README.md

 #### Tests

-Tested on an UNO and a 20x4 character LCD, and limited on a 16x2 LCD.
+Tested on an UNO and a **20x4** character LCD, and limited on a **16x2** LCD.

+The versions 0.1.0 and 0.1.1 were not stable and gave a garbled display.
+It looked like the data came too fast for the display to handle.
+The problems seems to be solved since version 0.1.2 as the problem did not occur any more.

 ## Performance